martinohanlon/exploring-space-with-minecraft/worksheets/capturingdata.md

 The top row is the name of the field, each row after this is 1 line of data.

-Challenge - can you use the Spreadsheet to create a line graph of the temperature over time?
+Can you use the Spreadsheet to create a line graph of the temperature over time?

 ![Astro Pi CPU temperature data as a line graph](../images/dataingraph.JPG)